likeadeer/MA1805-InteractiveGame/README.md

 <br>
 <br>

 Thank you for looking at my project.
-And like James Halliday said, thank you for playing my (much more basic compared to Ready Player One) game!
+And like James Halliday said, thank you for playing my (much more basic compared to The Oasis) game!